shakaibahmed03/FHIR-clinical-dashboard/README.md

 This is a **prototype**, not production code.
 It doesn't have authentication, HIPAA controls, real EHR integration, or test coverage.
 I made these omissions deliberately because the take-home is 2–3 hours of work and the goal is demonstrating engineering judgment on architecture, clinical reasoning, and AI collaboration — not building a hospital-grade product.

-If a Layer Health engineer wanted to extend this into something real, the boundaries are clean: the adapter pattern in the backend means data sources can be swapped without touching the frontend, the risk-rules module is pure functions easy to unit-test and extend, and the AI summary has both a real-LLM path and a fallback so it's never a single point of failure.
-The shape is meant to grow.
+If an engineer wanted to extend this into something real, the boundaries are clean: the adapter pattern in the backend means data sources can be swapped without touching the frontend, the risk-rules module is pure functions easy to unit-test and extend, and the AI summary has both a real-LLM path and a fallback so it's never a single point of failure.

-Thanks for reviewing this — happy to walk through any part of it in the follow-up.
+Thanks for reviewing this.